How to Stay Safe During a Hurricane

 More than likely, you’re going to lose power at some point.
 Make sure you charge your kids tablets so they have something to do when the storm gets scary or the house is dark.
 Charge your cell phones so you can maintain what might be your only lifeline or way to check in with family and friends throughout the storm.
 You can also use a portable battery charger to keep your devices charged long after the power has gone out.

 10. Stock medical supplies.

 If you have medicines, prescriptions or other items you’ll need, make sure you stock up before the storm.
 Many stores may be closed for days or weeks after a major hurricane.
-In case of injury, you’ll want to have some basic first aid items on hand.
-Getting to a hospital isn’t easy during a hurricane and especially if there’s flooding.
+In case of injury, you’ll want to have a waterproof first aid kit on hand.
+Getting to a hospital isn’t easy during a hurricane and it’s especially difficult when there’s flooding.
 Make sure you have medicines, antibiotic ointments, tourniquets and other supplies on hand in case of an emergency.
 And remember that allergies are at their highest in the aftermath of a hurricane, so make sure you have plenty of allergy medications and remedies on hand, especially for small kids who often won’t know how to cope with the effects.
 Keep kids well hydrated and order extra allergy medications ahead of the storm so you have them on hand.

 11. Bring in all outdoor items and secure patio furniture so they don’t become projectiles.

 Clean up your yard and patio area so that your lawn chairs, children’s toys and shovels don’t become projectiles.
 This is for both your protection and your neighbor’s.
 Make sure that all items are secured in your garage, basement, or in your home.
 We also tied down our trash can to make sure if wouldn’t blow into the streets and block traffic during the storm or cause any damage.

 12. Board up your windows to prevent damage and exposure to the elements.